This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Lucan exhaled as his transformation began.

 Like Rook, his frame expanded, muscles swelling beneath his armor.
-His stark white, shoulder-length hair blended into the crimson crystalline fur before being overtaken.
-His tailored clothes adjusted to his growing form, but they were soon lost beneath the thick red coat of his Avatar state.
-His back was solid red, unlike Rook and the King’s Guards.
-No patterning.
-A sign he was bred for greater things.
+His stark white, shoulder-length hair blended into the crystalline red fur before disappearing.
+His tailored clothes shifted with him at first, then vanished beneath the thick coat of his Avatar state.
+His back was solid red, no patterning.
+The elders said it meant he was bred for great things.

 Lucan gripped the hilt of his suka, channeling the gift of the Rose Crystal into the liquid-metal blade.
 It felt like tapping into the flame of his soul, fueling it, commanding it.